|

 In general, changing unwanted

-behavior involves three basic steps:
+behavior comprises three basic steps:

 1. |